gopheracademy/gopheracademy-web/content/advent-2017/mage.md

 your Go project).

 Mage, on the other hand, is a plain old Go application.
-If you have Go installed (which if you're building a Go project, I presume you do) you can simply `go get github.com/magefile/mage`.
+If you have Go installed (and I presume you do) you can simply `go get github.com/magefile/mage`.
 Mage has no dependencies outside the standard library, so you don't even have to worry about a dependency manager for it.
 You can also download prebuilt binaries from github, if that's preferable.

 Once Mage is installed, you use Mage much like make in that you write one or more scripts (in this case, normal go files that we call magefiles) which mage